Stand in good soil. Trust the season.

 Begin with one entry.

+Plant a root, log a real paycheck, read one lesson.
 That's the whole onboarding.
-Log one paycheck, read one lesson.
 Decide later if you want the rest.

 Start free